NATizME/Poethive-An-Emily-Dickinson-Responsive-Website/README.md

 - 'biografia.html' - Information about Emily Dickinson's life
 - 'poesia.html' - Information about Emily Dickinson's style and themes
 - 'biblioteca.html' - Library of Emily Dickinson's work
-- + files for every poem included in the website!
+- files for every poem included in the website!

 ---

 ## Technologies Used

-HTML5 - Semantic structure
+HTML5 - Semantic structure <br>
 CSS3 - Styling and responsive design

 ## License